 7. Visit the Minorite Monastery

 The Minorite Monastery, dating back to 1350, is a tranquil complex amidst medieval houses and terracotta rooftops.
-While the interior may have limited access, the exterior and surrounding area are open to visitors.
+While the interior may have limited access, the exterior and surrounding area are free to explore.
+Link HERE.

 8. Enjoy the View from Seminární Zahrada